 Whether it’s to fulfill orders, drive a supply chain or process information in real time, workload automation solutions need to be able to coordinate and perform activities that move millions (or trillions) of data points across tens of thousands of processes within a complex landscape of on-premises and cloud-based applications and services.
-It’s ultimately about having reliable, flexible and highly capable automation at the core of the business.
+It’s ultimately about having a single point of control and reliable, flexible and highly capable automation at the core of the business.

 Workload automation is sometimes used interchangeably with job scheduling, but there are differences.
 In fact, workload automation is widely seen as the evolution of, or successor to, traditional job scheduling.
 As Dan Twing, president and COO at industry analysts Enterprise Management Associates (EMA) puts it in his EMA Radar Q4 2017 report: “Workload automation has come a long way from scheduling batch jobs on mainframes.
 Recent years have seen an increase in advanced features and broader integration.”

 Traditional job scheduling is more commonly associated with batch-driven processing or New Day schedules, where tasks are scheduled to run at a particular time, often overnight, or paused while old job activity is cleaned up or purged.

 Many legacy scheduler tools are tied to these outdated time- or batch-driven new day automation schedules that are not fit for purpose for the needs of an agile and highly responsive, always-on digital business today.